vishwasracharya/mqtt/docs/mqtt-3-1-1.md

 ## Session present flag
+- This flag is used to determine whether the session flag is present or not.
 ## Error codes on failed subscriptions

 | Error code (Decimal) | Error code (Hexadecimal) | Meaning                                                       |